May 6, 2025

 5. What Makes Dartmouth Medical School Special?

-The main reason students place Dartmouth Medical School at the top of their lists is because it’s an Ivy League school.
-Not only does this make Dartmouth graduates highly sought after, but it allows them to join a network of successful professionals that can help them advance their careers.
+Students place Dartmouth Medical School at the top of their lists because it’s an Ivy League school.
+Not only does this make Dartmouth graduates highly sought after, but it also allows them to join a network of successful professionals who can help them advance their careers.

-Ivy League schools also offer unparalleled resources that students will have a hard time finding elsewhere.
-As Dartmouth claims, these resources are used to produce complete physicians—ones who excel in the basic sciences, deliver outstanding patient care, discover and share knowledge, and work to improve all systems of health care.
+Ivy League schools also offer unparalleled resources that students will have difficulty finding elsewhere.
+As Dartmouth claims, these resources are used to produce complete physicians who excel in the basic sciences, deliver outstanding patient care, discover and share knowledge, and work to improve all systems of health care.

 6. How Much Does It Cost to Attend Dartmouth Medical School?

-Dartmouth Medical School’s tuition alone is over $71,000 a year.
-With the addition of personal expenses, housing, textbooks, and transportation, students can expect to pay over $96,000 in total to attend Dartmouth.
+Dartmouth Medical School’s tuition alone is over $72,570 a year.
+Add personal expenses, housing, textbooks, and transportation; students can expect to pay over $100,000 to attend Dartmouth.

 Final Thoughts

-As a school known for firsts, it seems fitting to let Dartmouth be the first step into your future!
-With its abundant resources, unrivaled curriculums, and interdisciplinary courses, you can attain even your most ambitious aspirations at Dartmouth!
+As a school known for firsts, let Dartmouth be the first step into your future!
+With its abundant resources, unrivalled curricula, and interdisciplinary courses, you can attain even your most ambitious aspirations at Dartmouth!

 Subscribe to Our Newsletter